metalama/website/_posts/own/2025/2025-05-02-metalama-open-source.md

 ## How Big Is Metalama?
 A Reality Check

 Metalama’s open-source release follows nearly five years of dedicated development, resulting in a robust codebase and an (almost) feature-complete product.
-The core repository includes over *400,000 lines of code* and spans more than *17,000 commits*, representing approximately ten *man-years* (20,000 hours) of work by seasoned .NET compiler experts.
+The core repository includes over **400,000 lines of code** and spans more than **17,000 commits**, representing approximately **ten man-years** (20,000 hours) of work by seasoned .NET compiler experts.

 While Metalama isn’t the largest .NET project—Roslyn or Mono are still larger by an order of magnitude—it is undoubtedly one of the most substantial non-Microsoft projects.
 For context:

 - Metalama has more commits than the combined top three .NET Foundation projects over the past five years, according to [dnfprojects.org](https://dnfprojects.org/).
 - Its codebase is roughly twice the combined size of projects like AwesomeAssertions, AutoMapper, and MediatR—three projects that recently transitioned from open source to commercial.
 - It surpasses the combined size of Cecil and Fody, including all its add-ins, by approximately 40%.
+- Metalama is 53% the size of Avalonia, one of the largest .NET vendor-led open-source projects, which counts 750 KLOC.

 ## What Exactly Is Metalama?